 - Borrowers do not want to open up a can of worms

-- If borrower inherited money, then send docs to provide those funds as qualified funds
+If the borrower inherited money, then send docs to provide those funds as qualified funds.

 Information On Letter Of Explanations